CalebBell/ht/docs/tutorial.rst

 required library is the `fluids` library, a sister library for fluid dynamics.
 No other libraries will become required dependencies; anything else is optional.

-To allow use of numpy arrays with ht, a `vectorized` module is implemented, which wraps all of the ht functions with np.vectorize.
-Instead of importing from ht, the user can import from ht.vectorized:
+There are two ways to use numpy arrays with ht.
+Easiest to use is a `vectorized` module, which wraps all of the ht functions with np.vectorize.
+Instead of importing from ht, the user can import from :doc:`ht.vectorized <ht.vectorized>`:

 >>> from ht.vectorized import *
 >>> LMTD([100, 101], 60., 30., 40.2)
 array([43.20040929, 43.60182765])

+It is possible to switch back and forth between the namespaces with a subsequent
+import:

+>>> from ht import *

+The second way is `Numba <https://github.com/numba/numba>`_.
+This optional dependency provides the speed you expect from NumPy arrays - or better.
+In some cases, much better.
+The tutorial for using it is at :doc:`ht.numba <ht.numba>`, but in general use it the same way but with a different import.

+>>> from ht.numba_vectorized import *

 Insulation
 ----------